 Independent Investigations

-Members of Cloisters Chambers are recognised leaders in conducting independent investigations across a broad range of sectors and professional environments.
-Barristers at Cloisters are regularly instructed in matters involving serious allegations, significant reputational risk, and anticipated scrutiny from regulators, stakeholders, governing bodies and the public.
+Members of Cloisters are recognised leaders in conducting independent investigations across a broad range of sectors and professional environments.
+Members are regularly instructed in matters involving serious allegations, significant reputational risk and anticipated scrutiny from regulators, stakeholders, courts, tribunals and the public.

-Instructions range from KC-led investigations into entire organisations, boards and senior executives, to investigations conducted by junior counsel into complex, sensitive and document-heavy complaints.
-Across all matters, members bring analytical rigour, independence and forensic attention to detail.
+Instructions range from KC-led investigations into entire organisations, senior executives and board members, to investigations conducted by junior counsel into complex, document-heavy and sensitive complaints.
+Whether led by a silk supported by a team or by a junior barrister acting independently, members bring the same rigour, independence and forensic attention to detail.

-Investigations undertaken by members frequently involve issues relating to whistleblowing, discrimination, harassment, safeguarding, governance failures, misconduct and regulatory compliance.
-Reports produced by members are designed to withstand close scrutiny, including within tribunal and court proceedings.
+Investigations frequently involve issues relating to whistleblowing, discrimination, harassment, governance, safeguarding and regulatory compliance.
+Reports produced by members are designed to withstand close scrutiny, including in tribunal and court proceedings.

 To discuss a potential instruction, please contact the clerking team: clerks@cloisters.com